Permanent, Remote Working, Hybrid Working

-Account Director role to deliver high-quality creative campaigns and strategies as well as contributing to new business initiative.
+Account Director role to deliver high-quality creative campaigns and strategies as well as contribute to new business initiatives.
 This includes writing proposals and delivering creative pitches.
 The account director is responsible for devising client strategies and overseeing the operational aspects of accounts as well as inspiring a team of Account Managers and Executives to deliver projects on time, on budget.

 You’ll also be responsible for the financials of client accounts.

 The main client would focus on neuroscience so experience in this area would be beneficial but not essential.

 - Plan, develop and oversee the execution of strategies to support the objectives of the Client’s business

 - Financial and commercial management of a portfolio of accounts

 - Deliver promotional programmes within agreed timescales and budgets to ensure the account remains stable and profitable

 - Manage the effective and efficient flow of work through relevant teams and the Agency as a whole

 - Proactively identify opportunities to achieve growth across client portfolio including additional ongoing activities or project work